marschall/osgi-remoting-ejb/README.md

 * no dynamic import
 * no dependencies EJB for client bundles or client code
 * supports dynamic starting and stopping of EJB client bundles
-* can with little effort support most EJB client libraries
+* can with little effort support every EJB client library that uses the thread context classloader

 Cons
 ----